• Resources

 To learn more about increasing your odds of approval, read our step-by-step guide to applying for disability.
 And if you need financial or legal assistance right now, there are some state and federal resources for people with disabilities.

-See if your OCD might qualify for disability.
+See if your OCD qualifies for disability.

 See what you qualify for